StephenHogsten/TableTopSwap2/README.md

 - [ ] jest
   - [ ] for react components
   - [ ] for server endpoints?
+  - [ ] create new 'sought' games if they don't already exist fromm trades
+    - [ ] when sending, add sought for sender
+    - [ ] when accepting add sought for recipient
 - [ ] indicate in GameList if they have more than four
 - [ ] sort GameList by most recent first
 - [ ] fiddle with all the wording
 - [ ] for saving, does done need to be in componentwillmount?

 ## Bonuses
+- [ ] default focus where it belongs
 - [ ] paginate
 - [ ] fix refreshing never having a user
 - [ ] messaging